Principal Investigator is a university employee who has a Full-Time position that includes:

 A-110 |

-Uniform administrative Requirements for Grants and other agreements with institutions
+Uniform Administrative Requirements for Grants and other agreements with institutions

 of Higher Education, hospitals and other Non-Profit Organizations |